gordonkoehn/nexus/README.md

 ## Acknowledgements

 This code was written as part of a semester project at ETH Zürich / Bio Engeneering Laboratory for my MSc Biotechnolgoy degree.
-The project was under Kim Taehoon's (@arahangua) caring supervision.
+The project was under Kim Taehoon's (@arahangua) thoughtful supervision.

 ### Acknowledgements of Code
 This project built upon the works other of members of the reseach group at ETH, who generously provided their brainworks/code: